dimbleby/rust-c-ares/README.md

 It's a long-term goal to support other platforms - but don't hold your breath.

-This crate does not ship with its own copy of `c-ares`.
-To compile successfully, you'll need to have installed the `c-ares-devel` package (or equivalent).

 ## Contributing ##

 Contributions are welcome.
 Please send pull requests!